micropython-gestion-de-excepciones

 print("Error: Cannot divide by zero.")

-Here we place the code that may raise an exception.
-If an exception occurs within this block, the program flow diverts to the except block.
+Here we place the code that may generate an exception.
+If an exception occurs inside this block, the program flow is diverted to the except block.

 Here we handle the exception.
 We can specify the type of exception we want to catch (e.g., ZeroDivisionError) or use a generic except to catch any exception.

-This block runs if no exception is raised in the try block.
+This block executes if no exception is raised in the try block.

-This block always runs, regardless of whether an exception was raised or not.
+This block always executes, regardless of whether an exception was raised or not.
 It is useful for releasing resources or performing cleanup tasks.

-Let’s see this with a complete example that includes the try, except, else, and finally blocks:
+Let’s see it with a complete example that includes try, except, else, and finally blocks.

 try: